oss-compass/compass_exporter/README.md

 5. Submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Under the GNU Affero General Public License v3.0.
+See the LICENSE file for more information.

 ## Acknowledgments
 Thanks to the Prometheus team for providing such a great monitoring tool.